Angular roughshark: Description

 Oxynotus centrina has a compressed body, triangular in cross section, with a broad and flattened head.
 The snout is flat and blunt.
 Just like all of the Oxynotus species, they have two relatively large dorsal fins that are sail-like, and no anal fin.
-Their color scheme is grey or grey-brown dorsally with dark blotched on its head and sides.
-However, one identifying feature is the light horizontal line below the eyes on the cheek.
+It has very rough skin and is typically a uniform black to dark grey-brown.
+Adults generally display darker coloration, often featuring darker blotches on the head and sides, though these blotches can sometimes be indistinct.
+One identifying feature is the light horizontal line below the eyes on the cheek.

 Since it shares the northeast Atlantic with another species of Oxynotus, other distinguishing features include the extremely large spiracles, their dorsal fins, and their large dermal denticles above their eyes.
 Like most of the Oxynotus species, O. centrina has lanceolate upper teeth and blade-like lower teeth, with 12 rows of teeth on either side.

 Oxynotus centrina usually moves by gliding on the bottom of the sea, sometimes hovering over the sandy or muddy surfaces of the seabed.

+In 2024, an adult individual with abnormal coloration was captured near Sazan Island in Albania.
+The shark exhibited partial pigmentation reduction, resulting in a pale appearance with white-greyish patches.
+Classified as leucistic, this case represents the first documented instance of leucism in the species and the first color disorder reported in the family Oxynotidae.
+Despite its atypical appearance, the shark's physical health appeared unaffected.